tintin10q/computational-linguistics-summary/Languages/Edit distance.md

 # Edit distance

 When you see a mispelled word for instance snowbakl.
 Did the writer mean snowball or snowplow?
-Both are valid but if you as a human look at this your intiution will say snowball.
+Both are valid but if you as a human look at this your intuition will say snowball.
 Why is this?
 This can be quantified with the edit distance.

 If you want to go from snowbakl to snowball you need one step but if you want to go from snowbakl to snowplow you need 4 steps.

-(Also sidenote another reason why snowbakl is more likely is that the k is next to the l on an US keyboard which makes it a likely mistake. )
+> Another reason why snowbakl is more likely is that the k is next to the l on a US keyboard which makes it a likely mistake.

 ## Transformations
 The steps are called transformations.
 You get the edit distance by counting the minimum number of needed transformations from one word to another.
 How are transformations defined?

-- Insert -> Insert a new character.
+- Insert → Insert a new character.
-- Delete -> Delete a character.
+- Delete → Delete a character.
-- Substitue -> Switch a character for another.
+- Substitute → Switch a character for another.

-You could also ban subsitutions (and replace them with delete-insert) which basically means subsitutions count for 2 transformation.
+You could also ban substitutions (and replace them with delete-insert) which basically means substitutions count for 2 transformation.

 ## Examples